kestra-io/docs/docs/developer-guide/outputs/README.md

 If the task tree is static, for example when using the [Sequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Sequential.md) task, you can use the <code v-pre>{{outputs.sibling.value}}</code> notation where `sibling`is the ID of the sibling task.

-If the task tree is static, for example when using the [EachSequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential.md) task, you need to use `sibling[taskrun.value]` to access the current tree task. `taskrun.value` is a special variable that hold the current value of the EachSequential task.
+If the task tree is dynamic, for example when using the [EachSequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential.md) task, you need to use `sibling[taskrun.value]` to access the current tree task. `taskrun.value` is a special variable that holds the current value of the EachSequential task.

 For example:
 ```yaml